jonggyoukim/oke-sample-app/views/README.md

 ## MySQL 설정
 ~~~
-create user 'test' identified WITH mysql_native_password by 'password';
+create user 'test'@'%' identified WITH mysql_native_password by 'password';
-grant all privileges on *.* to 'test';
+grant all privileges on 'test'.* to 'test'@'%';
 CREATE DATABASE sample;
 use sample;
 CREATE TABLE IF NOT EXISTS `players` (